The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-evu725/src/short-response.md

 * `fruits` will contain apple, banana, cherry, and date.
 * `fruitMinusOne` will contain apple, banana, and cherry.

 It is important to make a **copy** of the array to keep the function pure so the original array is not modified.
+By having a copy, the original array can stay as it was.
+This helps if you want to reuse it later without worrying that the function might change it.

-Avoiding mutation of the input array makes sure that the original data remains unchanged and prevents unintended side effects.
+Avoiding mutation of the input array makes sure the original data remains unchanged and prevents unintended side effects.
+If the input were changed by accident, it could lead to incorrect or unexpected output.

 ### Question 8
 To represent a single item in the cart, I would use an object because each item contains information such as the **itemName**, **quantity**, and **price**.